JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_configuration_file.md

   <version>1.0.0</version>

   <!-- The vendor of the plugin.
-       The optional "URL" attribute specifies the URL of the vendor homepage.
+       The optional "url" attribute specifies the URL of the vendor homepage.
-       The optional "email" attribute specifies the email address of the vendor.
+       The optional "email" attribute specifies the e-mail address of the vendor.
        Displayed in the "Plugins" settings dialog and the plugin repository Web interface. -->
   <vendor url="https://www.company.com" email="support@company.com">A Company Inc.</vendor>